Denver & Rio Grande Western Railway (1881-1889)

 Price River & Pleasant Valley Railway was incorporated to build a 25-mile railroad up Fish Creek, from its confluence with the White River which forms the Price River at today's Colton, to the coal mines at the head of Pleasant Valley.
 (Utah corporation numbers 163, 4316)

-The Price River & Pleasant Valley's principle organizer was William F. Colton, an associate of William Palmer in other railroads in Utah, and for whom today's Colton station is named.
+The Price River & Pleasant Valley's main organizer was William F. Colton, an associate of William Palmer in other railroads in Utah, and for whom today's Colton station is named.

 (Read more about William F. Colton)